Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 Canon-Fronsac/Fronsac - Barrabaque (87p), Fontenil (88p) and Moulin Pey Labrie (88p).

-Côtes de Bourg - Roc de Cambes (strong and powerful) 88p.
+Côtes de Bourg - Roc de Cambes (strong) 88p.

 Cotes de Castillon - Aguilhe (87-88p), Ampelia (87p) and Veyry (87p).